kclapper/BadStats/README.md

 # Bad Stats

 A web app for exploring spotify api data based on flask and matplotlib.
+Based on the [Flaskr Flask tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/) by Pallets.

 ## Development